Career of Lionel Messi: 2006 FIFA World Cup

-In the round of 16 match against Mexico, played on his 19th birthday on 24 June, Messi came off the bench in the 84th minute, with the score tied at 1–1.
-He appeared to score a goal, but it was contentiously ruled offside, with the team going on to win the match in extra time.
-He did not play in the quarter-final against Germany on 30 June, during which Argentina were eliminated 4–2 in a penalty shootout.
-Back home, Pékerman's decision to leave him on the bench against Germany led to widespread criticism from those who believed Messi could have changed the outcome of the match in Argentina's favour.
-Pékerman would step down as manager after the tournament.
+The 2006 FIFA World Cup in Germany was Messi's first international tournament with Argentina's senior team.
+Pékerman spoke with Messi ahead of the tournament, predicting that he was going to become the best player in the world.
+On 16 June, Messi became the youngest player to represent Argentina at a World Cup when he came on as a substitute against Serbia and Montenegro.
+(Note: Attributed to multiple references:) Messi did not play in the quarter-final against Germany on 30 June, during which Argentina were eliminated in a penalty shootout.
+Pékerman's decision to leave him on the bench led to widespread criticism from those who believed Messi could have changed the outcome of the match.
+Pékerman stepped down as manager after the tournament.